ckundo/a11y-testing-vms/README.md

-# How-to: Windows VM for accessibility QA on OS X
+# Testing screen reader accessibility with IE on OS X
 How to configure a VirtualBox Windows VM for testing accessibility on OS X

 ## Host machine setup